top of page

-Exploring the Intriguing Journey of Vitamin A from Chemotherapy Drug to Food Fortification: Uncovering Its Impact on Digestive Health
+Exploring the Intriguing Journey of Synthetic Vitamin A from a Chemotherapy Drug to Food Fortification: Uncovering Its Impact on Digestive Health

 The Evolution of Vitamin A: From Chemotherapy to Food Fortification